Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Lower Bounds

 \begin{thm} Let $0 < \epsilon < \frac{1}{10 e}$, $\beta \le 1$ be given.
 Any randomized algorithm for EIL that returns a set of seed nodes with approximation ratio $\beta$, with probability at least $1 - \frac{1}{e} - \epsilon$, must have a runtime of at least $\frac{\beta (m + n)}{24 \min \{ k, 1/\beta \}}$. \end{thm}

-The proof of Theorem \ref{thm:lowerbound} uses Yao's Minmax Lemma for the performance of Las Vegas (LV) randomized algorithms on a family of inputs \cite{yao1977}.
-Precisely, the lemma states that the least expected cost of deterministic LV algorithms on a distribution over a family of inputs is a lower bound on the expected cost of the optimal randomized LV algorithm over that family of inputs.
+\begin{proof} We make use of Yao's Minmax Lemma for the performance of Las Vegas (LV) randomized algorithms on a family of inputs \cite{yao1977}.
+Precisely, the lemma states that the least expected cost of deterministic LV algorithms on a distribution over a family of inputs lower bounds the expected cost of the optimal randomized LV algorithm over that family of inputs.
 We build such an input family of lower bound graphs via the use of a novel gadget.